ThisIsMirk/mashable-shares/README.md

 - Which weekday was the article published on? and so on...

+The target attribute of this model is the number of shares an article gets.

+Libraries used in this code are:
+- pandas
+- numpy
+- seaborn
+- matplotlib
+- sklearn

 ## Data Exploration and Cleaning
-First issue that was identified with the data were the leading spaces that some of the attributes had.
+First issue that was identified with the data were the leading spaces that some of the attribute headers had.
 This was quickly resolved using this code:

 ```
 #removing leading spaces from attribute names